Pucenty/GCP-Certified-Developer-course/Notes/Practice exams notes/my GCP interview questions.md

 - Docker Compose vs Docker Swarm

 Docker Swarm is a orchestration tool, that distributes stacks (deployments in K8) into swarm nodes with 'docker stack deploy' command.
 Takes configuration in yaml as deployment in Kubernetes.
+When we do a "docker stack deploy" on an existing stack, it will deploy the changes as service updates.

 ## KUBERNETES/DOCKER SWARM